Jay Patrick Murray: Nomination to United Nations post

 In May 2017, Murray was nominated by President Donald Trump to become the alternate representative for special political affairs to the United Nations.
 The nomination was approved by the Senate Foreign Relations Committee before being returned to the President in January 2018.

 In December 2017, CNN drew attention to Murray's inflammatory posts on social media and his praise for alt-right commentator Milo Yiannopoulos.
 Murray called former President Barack Obama a "manchild" and shared an image of Obama shaking hands with Al Sharpton which was overlaid an image of a riot with buildings burning.
 Murray wrote "Barack set out to 'fundamentally transform the United States of America.'
 And did he ever.
 How's that working for you?"
-Murray also defended rancher Cliven Bundy who is awaiting trial for his involvement in the 2014 Bundy standoff, and suggested that being a Democrat was a "mental illness".
+Murray also defended rancher Cliven Bundy who was awaiting trial for his involvement in the 2014 Bundy standoff, and suggested that being a Democrat was a "mental illness".